gnzng/wifi-bssid-chooser/README.md

 # wifi-bssid-chooser

-small helper for choosing a bssid in a roaming network, which can be sometimes hard with mac
+small helper for choosing a bssid in a roaming network, which can be sometimes hard with macOS.